 Just know enough about file systems to know what you’re looking for.

-TestDisk and you manage to recover your files, don’t forget to donate to encourage Christophe GRENIER, the author.
+If you use `TestDisk` and you manage to recover your files, don’t forget to [donate] to encourage Christophe GRENIER, the author.